Joins of normal matrices, their spectrum, and applications: Applications to spectral graph theory

 \end{rem}

 \begin{question} Suppose that $G_i$ are all regular graphs.
 Does the following inequality hold in general?

 \end{question} We provide an answer to this question in a special case, namely for $d=2$. \begin{prop} Let $G_1, G_2$ be two regular graphs and $G$ be a graph with $2$ nodes.
-Then \end{prop} \begin{proof} If $G$ is acyclic, $E(G)=0$ and by Example \ref{expl:acyclic}, we have
+Then \end{prop} \begin{proof} If $G$ is the cocomplete graph, we have